-Federal Grand Jury Indicts Two Peoria, Illinois, Brothers for Wire Fraud and False Statements Related to COVID Relief Funds
+Federal Grand Jury Indicts Two Peoria, Illinois, Residents for Fraud Related to COVID Relief Funds and Unemployment Insurance

 PEORIA, Ill. – A grand jury returned indictments on January 18, 2023, against two Peoria, Illinois, brothers, charging them with wire fraud and making false statements related to the Paycheck Protection Program (PPP) administered and unemployment insurance benefits:

 Derek Griffin, 35, was charged with four counts of wire fraud and two counts of false statements.
 The indictment alleges the offenses occurred from July 2020 through July 2022 in Peoria County, Illinois.